-Not everyone with mesothelioma has insurance coverage and the costs of treatment for mesothelioma can be every expensive.
+Not everyone with mesothelioma has insurance coverage and the costs of treatment for mesothelioma can be very expensive.
 Veterans especially have many opportunities for treatment of their mesothelioma if it can be shown that the exposure to mesothelioma occurred during their time in the military.

 Getting Financial Aid

-Because most people with mesothelioma developed the disease because of exposure to asbestos, there are several government and non-profit organizations out there that can provide financial aid for treatments, ongoing care while you can’t work, disability assistance, and help for things like transportation and meals while traveling to mesothelioma treatment centers.
+Because most people with mesothelioma developed the disease because of exposure to asbestos, there are government and non-profit organizations out there that can provide financial aid for treatments, ongoing care while you can’t work, disability assistance, and help for things like transportation and meals while traveling to mesothelioma treatment centers.